mohamedhassans/mohamedhassans/README.md

 - 👋 Hi, I’m @mohamedhassans
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in problem solving and learning new Algorithms
 - 🌱 I’m currently learning SQL and CSS